mwat56/errorhandler/README.md

     TErrorPager interface {
         // GetErrorPage returns an error page for `aStatus`.
         //
-        // `aData` is the orignal error text.
+        // `aData` is the original error text.
         //
         // `aStatus` is the error number of the actual HTTP error.
         GetErrorPage(aData []byte, aStatus int) []byte